ISRAEL IS THE CHURCH

 We Gentiles who are members of Christ are like Isaac in that we are children of promise.

-Now we, brethren, as Isaac was, are the children of promise.
+Now we, brethren, as Isaac was, are children of promise.
 (Galatians 4:28)

 That which is born of the flesh, the babylonish Judaism and the babylonish Christianity, will flourish grandly for a season.
 They will despise and persecute those who have been born of the Spirit of God.

-But as then he that was born after the flesh persecuted him that was born after the Spirit, even so it is now.
+But, as he who was born according to the flesh then persecuted him who was born according to the Spirit, even so it is now.
 (Galatians 4:29)

 However, no matter how fleshly Judaism and fleshly Christianity strive and leap like the mountains of Bashan, they will discover in the end that God has chosen Zion.
 This is to say, God has chosen that which is to be His own holy dwelling place, and that place is Christ and all who are part of Christ, whether Jewish or Gentile by race.